Table of Contents

 - VI Slice is a new program that establishes secondary gap financing for first-time eligible moderate-income households purchasing or constructing a home.

-- The program will also support long-term sustainability, resiliency, and economic viability across the territory by providing financial assistance to expand affordable homeownership opportunities.
+The program will also support long-term sustainability, resiliency, and economic viability across the Territory by providing financial assistance to expand affordable homeownership opportunities.

 - Gap financing assistance will provide supplemental funding to clients in an effort of bridging the “Gap” between the overall project cost and the amount secured through a primary lender.